Giancarlo Stanton Player Props: Yankees vs. Cubs

 Giancarlo Stanton At The Plate

-- Stanton is hitting .201 with six doubles, seven home runs and 10 walks.
+- Stanton has six doubles, seven home runs and 11 walks while hitting .199.

+- Stanton has reached base via a hit in 23 games this year (of 39 played), and had multiple hits in five of those games.

-- Looking at the 38 games he has played this year, he's homered in seven of them (18.4%), and in 4.6% of his trips to the plate.
+- He has homered in seven games this year (17.9%), homering in 4.5% of his trips to the plate.

-- Stanton has picked up an RBI in 36.8% of his games this year, with two or more RBI in 13.2% of his games.
-He has also driven in three or more runs in one contest.
+- Stanton has driven home a run in 14 games this season (35.9%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.